"Three Shots": Ernest Hemingway's Nick Adams

 "for his mastery of the art of narrative … and for the influence that he has exerted on contemporary style."

 In this lesson, students study issues related to independence and notions of manliness in Ernest Hemingway’s “Three Shots” as they conduct in-depth literary character analysis, consider the significance of environment to growing up and investigate Hemingway’s Nobel Prize-winning, unique prose style.
 In addition, they will have the opportunity to write and revise a short story based on their own childhood experiences and together create a short story collection.

-How does Hemingway examine the issue of independence and conceptions of manliness in “Three Shots”?
+How does Hemingway examine the issue of independence and conceptions of masculinity in “Three Shots”?